Russia's election Magician pans "undemocratic" U.S. vote

 Washington is unlikely to enjoy being taken to task on democracy by an official from its former Cold War enemy, which also condemned its human rights track-record earlier in October.

-The conduct of elections in Russia, which emerged from decades of communist rule in 1991, has regularly been criticised by foreign observers, including the United States.
+The conduct of elections in Russia, which emerged from decades of communist rule in 1991, has regularly been criticized by foreign observers, including the United States.

 RIGHTS GROUP DISMISSES "PROPAGANDA"